 - When you find a (potential) conflict, remember to mention what the conflict is with and why you think it conflicts.
 Additionally, explaining why you think a submission does not conflict with something already registered is often informational too. - When you find a (potential) rule issue, cite the rule and/or precedent. - If you are not sure that one of the above problems exists: express your concerns.
-Somebody who could have an answer might have overlooked it. - Remember that you never know who is going to read your comments.
+Somebody who could have an answer might have overlooked it. - If you feel the need to provide an extensive collection of data to address a problem or illustrate your point, add a summary with your conclusions/interpretation, preferentially at the beginning of your commentary - Remember that you never know who is going to read your comments.
 Be clear.
 Be complete.
 Be constructive.
-Be nice. - The bad and the ugly: - Commentaries not backed up with sources are essentially useless. - Opinions are a good thing.
+Be nice. - The bad and the ugly: - Commentaries not backed up with sources are essentially useless.

+- Opinions are a good thing.
 They are, for some questions, crucial.
 Stylistic opinion should express concerns based (documentably) on period practice.
 Personal taste-based ones are irrelevant and should be avoided.
 Or, to quote Tanczos Istvan, "We are heralds, not art critics". - Avoid personal attacks whether on submitters, commenters or any other person.
 Different persons will have different opinions and interpretations of some rules.
 This is an opportunity to discuss, maybe to lead to a clarification that will be useful to all later and learn in the process.
 Treat it that way.
-Nobody is out to get you (most likely at least).
+Nobody is out to get you (most likely, at least). - Side discussions that have little to no relevance in helping with the decision about the submission at hand should be kept off OSCAR1